 Figure VI-3.
-U.S. cement industry CO2 emissions, million metric tons and percent.
+U.S. cement industry CO_2 emissions, million metric tons and percent.
 Source: DOE 2022, p.
 134.

 The cement sector illustrates how complex decarbonization can be.
-This complexity is caused in part by the emissions stemming from two distinct parts of the cement production process (Figure VI-3): direct emissions from the production process (58%) and emissions for using the energy required to drive production, notably high temperature heat (42%).
-The process emissions (58%) derive from limestone (calcium carbonate), which is an essential raw material that is heated to make lime (calcium oxide).
-This reaction releases CO_2 , which is unavoidable unless the amount of required calcium carbonate is reduced.
-In addition, this process requires high temperatures; producing these temperatures leads to high CO_2 emissions, and decarbonizing industrial heat production remains a significant challenge.
+This complexity is caused in part by the emissions stemming from two distinct parts of the cement production process (Figure VI-3): direct emissions from the production process (58%) and emissions for using the energy re-

 Decarbonizing process emissions by examining cement substitutes or methods that do not require limestone is beyond the scope of this report, but these options are noted to reflect the importance of decarbonizing a crucial and highly CO_2 -intensive industry.
 Within the existing limestone-intensive framework of cement production, CO_2 capture has been proposed as a method to reduce net emissions without fundamentally changing the cement-making process.
 This captured CO_2 could be used to make a variety of chemicals, including fuels for aircraft and ships.
 For instance, CO_2 and hydrogen can be combined to make methanol for instance.
-These methods are still in the research phase.268 These approaches reduce but do not eliminate the CO_2 emissions problem.
+These methods are still in the research phase.269 These approaches reduce but do not eliminate the CO_2 emissions problem.
 The synthetic fuel from captured CO_2 avoids emissions that would result from burning jet fuel, but the cement CO_2 emissions wind up in the atmosphere when the synthetic jet fuel is burned.

 Methods to react hydrogen and CO_2 at high temperatures to produce synthetic fuel are being developed independently of the cement industry.
-A small pilot plant in Germany has demonstrated fuel production in which both water and CO_2 are captured from the air.269 However, it is unclear if these methods might connect with the cement industry to mitigate the CO_2 emissions problem.
+A small pilot plant in Germany has demonstrated fuel production in which both water and CO_2 are captured from the air.270 However, it is unclear if these methods might connect with the cement industry to mitigate the CO_2 emissions problem.

-The aforementioned sections discuss how hydrogen might help reduce direct CO2 emissions from the conversion of limestone to lime.
+The aforementioned sections discuss how hydrogen might help reduce direct CO_2 emissions from the conversion of limestone to lime.
 However, as outlined in Figure VI-3, additional cement production emissions are associated with energy use.
 Of these remaining 42% of emissions, the vast majority is the need for high-temperature heat in the cement-making process.
-In 2015, about 23 million metric tons of CO2 emissions came from burning fuels, mainly coal, and 6 million metric tons from the use of electricity, which is used mainly for large motors that drive the mills that crush raw materials, run the belt conveyors, etc. Since the Biden administration's goal is to decarbonize the electricity grid by 2035, the electricity-related emissions would decline to zero by that time, except for any on-site generation that could be replaced by renewable electricity (via on-site generation or renewable energy power purchase agreements).
+In 2015, about 23 million metric tons of CO_2 emissions came from burning fuels, mainly coal, and 6 million metric tons from the use of electricity, which is used mainly for large motors that drive the mills that crush raw materials, run the belt conveyors, etc. Since the Biden administration's goal is to decarbonize the electricity grid by 2035, the electricity-related emissions would decline to zero by that time, except for any on-site generation that could be replaced by renewable electricity (via on-site generation or renewable energy power purchase agreements).
 These aspirational emissions reductions would leave the production of high-temperature heat as the main source of remaining energy-related emissions.